AristurtleDev/monogame-aseprite-docs/docs/getting-started/processors.md

 ## The `TilesetProcessor`

-The `TilesetProcessor` will processes the `AsepriteFile` to create a new `Tileset` instance.
+The `TilesetProcessor` will processes and `AsepriteTileset` element in  the `AsepriteFile` to create a new `Tileset` instance.

 A `Tileset` is similar to a `TextureAtlas` in that it is a wrapper around a source `Texture2D` image.
 However, unlike a `TextureAtlas`, the `TextureRegion` elements for a `Tileset` are auto-generated based on the width and height of each tile in the `Tileset`.

-When using this processor, the `AsepriteTileset`
+When using this processor, you must specify either the index or the name of the `AsepriteTileset` element in the `AsepriteFile` to processes.

-A `Tileset` is a wrapper around a `TextureAtlas` that provides additional functionality for defining animations and creating `AnimatedSprites`.

-When using this processor, all `AsepriteFrame` elements will be packed into a single source `Texture2D` that is used to create a `TextureAtlas`.
-That `TextureAtlas` is then used to create the `SpriteSheet`.
-Additionally, all `AsepriteTag` elements will be processed and added to the `SpriteSheet` as `AnimationTag` elements.

 The following example demonstrates using this processor: